How Student Loans Are Handled In Bankruptcy

 Student loans are usually nondischargeable in a consumer bankruptcy such as Chapter 7 and Chapter 13.
 In other words, after your bankruptcy satisfies your other debts, you will still have to repay student loan debt.

 At O'Brien Law Firm, LLC, our lawyer makes you aware of all facts and every option that could help you with repayment of student loans after you graduate from college.
-Contact us today for a free initial consultation.
+Contact us today for a an initial consultation.

 Debt Relief Solutions For Clients Struggling With Student Loans